 For example, search for “burger” on Google.
 You can see that SERP first advertises (if there is an active Ad present) a map with the nearby burger shop or restaurant and an information snippet pulled from Wikipedia about the nutrition factor of Burger.

-This information is more dominant than organic results, shown below the search engine result.
+This information is more dominant than organic results, shown below the search engine results.

 Why is SERP important?

 A marketer must be up-to-date with SERP features; as we know, Rank 1 organically does not provide much visibility.
-So, take full advantage of Google SERP tools and learn how to rank higher on the search engine.
+So, take full advantage of Google SERP tools and learn to rank higher on the search engine.

 How does SERP work?

 Now that you’ve got an idea of SERP and how it has changed over time, you should know about the features of search engine results.

-These features will tell you how the Google algorithm works and show the users the best possible results.
+These features will tell you how the Google algorithm works and show the users the best results.

 1. Paid results (Advertisements)

 If you search any term in Google and that term is used in Ad campaigns, then there are chances that you will be the first to show the ads.
-The advertiser generally publishes these ads to rank high on Google and tagged with sponsored or ad labels.
+The advertiser generally publishes these ads to rank high on Google and tag them with sponsored or ad labels.

 Google does this to differentiate between organic and paid results.